celador/ForceCode/README.md

 ## Features

-* Requires Java 8.
+* For code completion and highlighting I highly reccomend downloading the various Salesforce language server extension.
+This will require Java 8.
 Either the JDK or the JRE will work.
 (For Apex code completion)
     * Windows needs the java path configured in the vscode settings.
 (Will update with details later)
 * Open Classes, Triggers, Visualforce pages, and Visualforce components by right clicking and selecting open file in org.